DelphiWorlds/PushIt/ReadMe.md

 PushIt is a tool designed to make it easier for testing Firebase Cloud Messaging (FCM) to mobile devices

+**NOTE: As of Dec 8th, 2021, the legacy HTTP API functionality has been removed from PushIt.
+If you require the original source code that includes it, I could make it available as part of this repo, however all future changes will not include the legacy API.**

 ## Application

 ### Main View

-The main window allows you to enter your Service Account JSON File (HTTP v1 API) or FCM API key (Legacy API), the device token to send to, and the fields that you want to include in the message:
+The main window allows you to enter your Service Account JSON File (HTTP v1 API), the device token to send to, and the fields that you want to include in the message:

 ![Main View](./Screenshots/MainView.png)